badbatch/repodog/cli/core/README.md

 ##### `questionOverrides`

 Add, remove, and/or replace the [base set of questions](../new/src/questions) for a given `type`.
-You can use the `type` and `subtypes` options to target the overrides to create bespoke question sets.
+You can use the `type`, `subtype` and `customTypePath` options to target the overrides to create bespoke question sets.

-The example below adds two questions, removes one, and updates one when `repodog new` is called with `pkg --subtypes cli`.
+The example below adds two questions, removes one, and updates one when `repodog new` is called with `pkg --customTypePath cli`.

 ```json
 // .repodogrc